makrai/notes/mosbach2006-stabil-finetune.md

     to 24 (i.e.  all layers are from the pre-trained model)
 * results in Fig. 2 (a) and (b)
   * catastrophic forgetting occurs for the failed models (Fig. 2a) —
-    * perplexity on WikiText-2 is indeed degraded for k = 0 — the phenomenon
+    * perplexity on WikiText-2 is indeed degraded for k = 0
-  * catastrophic forgetting affects only the top layers of the network — in our
+    * affects only the top layers of the network
-    * around 10 out of 24 layers, and the
+    * around 10 out of 24 layers
   * same for the successfully fine-tuned models, except for a much smaller increase in perplexity
 * catastrophic forgetting typically requires that the model at least successfully learns how to perform the new task
   * not the case for the failed fine-tuning runs
   * both devel acc and fine-tuning loss equal to that of the majority class
-* This suggests that the observed fine-tuning failure is rather an optimization problem causing catastrophic forgetting in the top layers of
+* This suggests that the observed fine-tuning failure is rather an optimization problem causing catastrophic forgetting in the top layers
   * We will show later that the optimization aspect is actually sufficient to explain most of the fine-tuning variance

 ## 4.2 Do small training datasets cause fine-tuning instability?

-* by far the most commonly stated hypothesis for fine-tuning instability (Devlin+ 19; Phang+ 18; Lee+ 20; Zhu+ 20; Dodge+ 20; Pruksachatkun+ 20) that
+* by far the most commonly stated hypothesis for fine-tuning instability (Devlin+ 19; Phang+ 18; Lee+ 20; Zhu+ 20; Dodge+ 20; Pruksachatkun+ 20)
-* do small training dataset inherently lead to fine-tuning instability we
+* do small training dataset inherently lead to fine-tuning instability
 * experiment
   * similar experiment (Phang+ 2018) with a different goal of showing that their extended pre-training procedure can improve fine-tuning stability
-  * randomly sample 1,000 training samples from the CoLA, MRPC, and QNLI traini
+  * randomly sample 1,000 training samples from the CoLA, MRPC, and QNLI train
-  * fine-tune BERT using 25 different random seeds on each dataset.
-We compare
+  * fine-tune BERT using 25 different random seeds on each dataset
   * two settings
     * training for 3 epochs on the reduced training dataset, and
     * training for the same number of iterations as on the full training set
-* results in Fig. 3 and observe that
+* results in Fig. 3
-  * training on less data does indeed affect the fine-tuning variance, in
-    * many more failed runs
+  * training on less data does indeed affect the fine-tuning variance: many more failed runs
   * hE, when we simply train for as many iterations as on the full train set, we almost completely recover the original variance of the fine-tuning performance